atbcb/usab-uswds/_research/communication-information/influence-visual-impairments.md

 ---
-Title: The Influence of Visual Impairments on VMS Legibility
+title: The Influence of Visual Impairments on VMS Legibility
 Order-Number: 2
-Research-Title: the Influence of Visual Impairments on VMS Legibility
+Research-title: the Influence of Visual Impairments on VMS Legibility
 Status: Completed
 Year-Completed: 2002
 Topic: Synthesis on the Legibility of Variable Message Signing